jlesage/docker-baseimage-gui/README.md

 This behavior can be adjusted with the following methods:
-  - By adjusting the minimum amount of time the service should run before considering it as read.
+  - By adjusting the minimum amount of time the service should run before considering it as ready.
 This can be done by adding the `min_running_time` file to the service's directory.
   - By informing the process supervisor when the service is ready.
 This is done by adding the `is_ready` program to the service's directory, along with